euba-lola/Python-Basics/README.md

+Python Basics
+A beginner-friendly Jupyter Notebook that introduces the core concepts of Python programming through simple, interactive examples.

-📘 PYTHON BASICS
+📘 What’s Inside
-This repository contains a Jupyter Notebook titled PYTHON BASICS.ipynb, which introduces foundational concepts in Python programming.
-It is ideal for beginners learning Python and understanding key concepts interactively.

-📂 Contents
+This notebook covers:

-✅ Variables and Data Types
+Variables and data types

-🔁 Loops and Conditional Statements

-🧮 Basic Arithmetic and Operators

-📥 Input and Output Handling

-🧠 Simple Logic Building with Examples

-🛠️ How to Use
+Conditional statements (if, else, elif)

+Loops (for, while)

+User input and basic validation

+Simple logic-building exercises

+🚀 Getting Started
+To explore the notebook:

-Clone or download the repository.
+Clone or download this repository.

+Open PYTHON BASICS.ipynb using:

-Open the notebook using Jupyter Notebook or Google Colab.
+Jupyter Notebook
-Run the cells step-by-step to follow along with the explanations and code examples.

-📌 Requirements
-Python 3.x

-Jupyter Notebook or Google Colab
+Google Colab (just upload the notebook)

-(No additional libraries required for basic functionality.)
+💡 Who This Is For
+Ideal for:

+Python beginners

+Students taking introductory programming courses

+Anyone revisiting Python fundamentals

 💡 About
 This notebook is part of my personal learning journey in Python programming.
 Please feel free to use it or improve upon it.